What’s Next for Human Risk? We Asked Our CTO

 The most significant threats haven’t necessarily changed, but they’ve evolved to become more sophisticated and harder to defend against.
 Ransomware remains a major concern today, but what’s striking is how professionalised it’s become.
 These groups now operate like legitimate SaaS businesses complete with tech teams, support desks, and structured operations.
 That level of organisation has made it easier for more people to get involved, and the financial incentive is enormous.
 Some estimates suggest cybercrime revenues, across all types, rival the size of Russia’s economy.
 With that kind of return, it’s no surprise that organised crime continues to invest heavily in this space.

 Credential theft is another major threat.
 Most organisations have reasonable technical controls in place to protect against common attacks, so attackers are increasingly targeting user credentials.
 By compromising non-business platforms where people reuse passwords, they can harvest login details and use bots to validate which ones work.
 These credentials are often stored and used later in targeted attacks.
-It’s a methodical approach that bypasses traditional defences that’s really effective.
+It’s a methodical approach that bypasses traditional defences and is highly effective.

 The third area of concern is supplier compromise.
 Businesses can no longer think of themselves as isolated entities.
 Attackers understand that suppliers often have weaker security postures, and they exploit that trust gap.
 We’ve seen high-profile cases in retail and automotive where breaches have occurred through a supplier, not the company.
 Once inside, attackers pivot to the primary target.
 It’s a clear reminder that cybersecurity must extend beyond the organisation to its entire ecosystem.